 Outside awards consist of aid from sources and agencies other than VMI and are considered resources for determining financial assistance.
 It is incumbent upon the student to notify the Financial Aid Office of such awards.

 VMI cadets may receive ROTC scholarships for Army, Marines, Navy, or Air Force for all or part of the cadetship.
 These scholarships cover tuition and may also include allowances for books and fees and living expenses.
 ROTC scholarships offer opportunities to obtain leadership positions in the armed forces upon graduation.
 ROTC scholarships are not administered through VMI but rather through the awarding military branch.

-Army ROTC scholarships pay tuition and required fees and can be worth as much as $80,000 or more.
+Army ROTC scholarships pay tuition and auxiliary fees.
 It is awarded on merit, based on academic achievements, extracurricular activities, and personal interviews.
 Contracted Cadets receive a monthly stipend of $420 for books and uniforms.
 Non-scholarship Contracted Cadets receive a uniform allowance but are not eligible for the book stipend.

 Air Force ROTC